dhabersack/islovely.co/source/blog/sml-nj-110.74-on-os-x-10.8-mountain-lion/index.md

 https://github.com/mxcl/homebrew/commits/master/Library/Formula/smlnj.rb
 ==> Caveats
 This formula spews ML files all over lib, and puts hidden subfolders in bin.
-Because of this, we've installed it to:
+Because of this, we’ve installed it to:
   /usr/local/Cellar/smlnj/110.74/libexec
-and we haven't linked it into /usr/local
+and we haven’t linked it into /usr/local

-You'll need to add:
+You’ll need to add:
   /usr/local/Cellar/smlnj/110.74/libexec/bin
 to your PATH.